-This function is used to enable users to more effectively use BLOB data in a COBOL program.
-Using the DCI_BLOB_PUT command you can insert data into a BLOB.
-When using the DCI_BLOB_PUT command you must follow the rules listed below:
+This function enables users to more effectively use BLOB data in a COBOL program.
+Using the DCI\BLOB\PUT command you can insert data into a BLOB.
+When using the DCI\BLOB\PUT command you must follow the rules listed below:

-- The user's table must have a BLOB (long varchar/long varbinary) data type. - Users cannot set the field with BLOB type in the COBOL FD. - Users can only call the DCI_BLOB_PUT command before a WRITE or REWRITE command. - If user does not call DCI_BLOB_PUT before a WRITE statement, the default value will be inserted in the blob column. - If user does not call DCI_BLOB_PUT before REWRITE statement, the blob column will not be updated.
+- The user's table must have a BLOB (long varchar/long varbinary) data type. - Users cannot set the field with BLOB type in the COBOL FD. - Users can only call the DCI\BLOB\PUT command before a WRITE or REWRITE command. - If user does not call DCI\BLOB\PUT before a WRITE statement, the default value will be inserted in the blob column. - If user does not call DCI\BLOB\PUT before REWRITE statement, the blob column will not be updated.

-The following gives a practical application of the use of the DCI_BLOB_PUT in the COBOL program.
+The following gives a practical application of the use of the DCI\BLOB\PUT in the COBOL program.